cann4a/Automatic_Landing/README.md

   - OpenMV IDE
   - Gazebo simulator
   - PX4 autopilot

+  All sofware versions and the python packages list are listed in the file "software_version".

 ## Real world application
 For what concerns the running of our algorithm on a real drone, we used the same flight controller (i.e. *pixhawk4 mini*) as for the HITL simulation.